DanDo385/eth-rpc-monitor/README.md

 **Design principles:**
 - No external dependencies for RPC (just `net/http`)
-- Simple exponential backoff retry (no circuit breakers)
+- Simplified design (no retry logic, no client pooling)
 - Configuration via YAML with env variable expansion
 - Pure functions for parsing and formatting
-- Extensive inline documentation for maintainability
+- Color-coded terminal output for better visibility
 - Concurrent execution using `golang.org/x/sync/errgroup`
 - Warm-up requests in test/snapshot to eliminate connection overhead
-- HTTP client pooling for connection reuse
+- Walkthrough-friendly code structure for demos

 ## Troubleshooting